Barrett, pressed by Democrats on future of ObamaCare in hearing, makes 'Jenga game' comparison

 "Why, what's the hurry?"
 Durbin said of the nature of this week's hearings.
 "Because there is a political agenda here and whether you are privy to it, party of it notwithstanding, it has to do with the Affordable Care Act."

+Durbin then pressed Barrett on her previous writings in which she was critical of the holding in NFIB v.
+Sebelius, the original Supreme Court ruling that upheld the constitutionality of the ACA by reading the fine for individuals who don't buy health insurance as a tax.
+Barrett argued that there is a significant difference because Congress has since "zeroed-out" the individual mandate penalty and said she is not hostile to the ACA.

+"I think you're suggesting that I have some hostility to the ACA which I assure that I don't," Barrett said.
+She added that she and Durbin could agree that "judicial activism" is bad and that judges shouldn't overturn duly passed laws simply based on "policy preferences."

-Graham, however, Wednesday defended Barrett's non-answers, which are traditional for Supreme Court nominees during their confirmation hearings, quizzing Barrett on a number of issues that Democrats brought up Tuesday, from in-vitro fertilization to guns to abortion to gay marriage.
+Graham meanwhile Wednesday defended Barrett's non-answers, which are traditional for Supreme Court nominees during their confirmation hearings, quizzing Barrett on a number of issues that Democrats brought up Tuesday, from in-vitro fertilization to guns to abortion to gay marriage.
 Barrett continued not to take stances on the issues.

 CLICK HERE TO GET THE FOX NEWS APP